Skip to main content

 Nice-to-have features (vary by model):

 • Built-in pump — Critical for basements where gravity drainage is not possible.
-Only the TOSOT includes this at near-$200 pricing
+The Keystone ($300) is the most affordable option with one

 • Smart app control — Remote monitoring and adjustments from your phone.
 Only the Midea offers this in our lineup